larryweinhouse/larry-sandbox/delivery.md

   i.e. places_batch-diff.factual
 ```
 - **Data sets for ad-hoc delivery**
-These are standard data sets as listed above placed on Dropbox so that Account Managers can send quickly on ad-hoc basis to to clients/prospects.
+These are standard data sets as listed above placed on Dropbox so that Account Managers can send quickly on ad-hoc basis to clients/prospects.
 This will no longer be necessary if our ui will allow Account Managers to easily set up a new client and immediately deliver.

 - **Custom data sets**
   - These all come from standard data views but have additional processing on columns and or rows.
-  - we currently use an [environment file](https://github.com/Factual/PartnerServices/blob/master/auto_updates/custom_download_support/custom_download_support.env) and scripts to do the processing
+  - we currently use an [environment file](https://github.com/Factual/PartnerServices/blob/master/auto_updates/custom_download_support/custom_download_support.env) and [scripts](https://github.com/Factual/PartnerServices/tree/master/auto_updates/custom_download_support) to do the processing
   - Here is the naming convention for custom data sets which will allow standard delivery workflow.
 ```
 CUSTOM: